What we know about The Skipper, the oil tanker seized by the U.S. near Venezuela

 Seizure involved special operations forces and 2 helicopters

-The operation to seize the tanker began at about 6 a.m.
-Wednesday, after the boat had just left port in Venezuela, according to a senior military official and a source familiar with the operation.
+The operation to seize the tanker began Wednesday morning, after the boat had just left port in Venezuela, according to a senior military official and a source familiar with the operation.

 The mission was launched from the USS Gerald R. Ford, an aircraft carrier that has been in the area for weeks as part of a broader buildup of U.S. forces in the region, the sources told CBS News.